11 types of verified carbon offset projects on Sustain.Life

 Ozone-depleting substances (destruction or replacement)

-Ozone-depleting substances (ODS) are most common in some refrigerants and fire suppression equipment.
-Because the global warming potential of ODS is much higher than that of CO2, destroying them with heat yields a net emissions reduction.
+Ozone-depleting substances (ODS), such as hydrofluorocarbons (HFCs), are most common in some refrigerants and fire suppression equipment.
+Because the global warming potential (GWP) of ODS is much higher than that of CO2, destroying them with heat yields a net emissions reduction.
+These projects are focused on destroying or reclaiming these substances, reducing their harmful impact to the atmosphere and ozone layer.
 Replacing ODS with alternatives through equipment retrofits is another way to remove them from circulation.

 Mineralization

 Some rocks and silicate materials—like peridotite, wollastonite, and olivine—naturally absorb and mineralize carbon dioxide from the atmosphere in a process that can span decades.
 Grinding up these rocks creates more surface area, which speeds weatherization, thus absorbing more CO2.
-Enhanced mineralization is in the early stages of exploration and development for both land and ocean applications.
+Mineralization projects convert CO2 into stable mineral carbonates that can store carbon for thousands of years.
+Mineralization can also be integrated into industrial processes such as cement manufacturing, where it can reduce the carbon intensity of the manufacturing process.

-Before you start supporting carbon offset projects, we recommend starting with measuring your business's current carbon footprint using a business carbon footprint calculator.
+Before you start supporting carbon credit projects, we recommend starting with measuring your business's current carbon footprint using a business carbon footprint calculator.

 Editorial statement